Next-to-leading order analysis of $J/\psi + \gamma$ production in photon-photon collisions at CEPC: Phenomenological results

-Finally, Figure \ref{fig:pol_bands} compares polarization parameters predicted by the three LDME sets, incorporating their respective uncertainties.
-The uncertainty bands reveal distinct polarization patterns: \begin{itemize} \item sets 1 and 2 predict moderately to strongly transverse polarization. \item set 3 yields near-unpolarized or weakly longitudinal behavior. \end{itemize} Seeing these significant discrepancies, $\gamma\gamma \to J/\psi + \gamma+X$ production serves as a critical benchmark process to test the validity of LDMEs extracted from hadroproduction data.
+Finally, Fig. \ref{fig:pol_bands} compares polarization parameters predicted by the four LDME sets, incorporating their respective uncertainties.
+The uncertainty bands reveal distinct polarization patterns: \begin{itemize} \item sets 1 and 2 predict moderately to strongly transverse polarization. \item set 3 yields near-unpolarized or weakly longitudinal behavior. \item set 4 produces near-unpolarized to slightly transverse polarization. \end{itemize} Seeing these significant discrepancies, $\gamma\gamma \to J/\psi + \gamma+X$ production serves as a critical benchmark process to test the validity of LDMEs extracted from hadroproduction data.